dotnet/EntityFramework.Docs/entity-framework/core/dbcontext-configuration/index.md

 The final result is an `ApplicationDbContext` instance created for each request and passed to the controller to perform a unit-of-work before being disposed when the request ends.

 Read further in this article to learn more about configuration options.
-In addition, see [App startup in ASP.NET Core](/aspnet/core/fundamentals/startup) and [Dependency injection in ASP.NET Core](/aspnet/core/fundamentals/dependency-injection) for more information on configuration and dependency injection in ASP.NET Core.
+See [Dependency injection in ASP.NET Core](/aspnet/core/fundamentals/dependency-injection) for more information.

 <!-- See also [Using Dependency Injection](TODO) for advanced dependency injection configuration with EF Core. -->

-## Simple DbContext initialization with 'new'
+## Basic DbContext initialization with 'new'

-`DbContext` instances can be constructed in the normal .NET way, for example with `new` in C#.
+`DbContext` instances can be constructed with `new` in C#.
 Configuration can be performed by overriding the `OnConfiguring` method, or by passing options to the constructor.
 For example:

 <!--
     public class ApplicationDbContext : DbContext